-This subcategory includes CO_2 emissions from the combustion of fossil fuels from the following sources:
+subcategory includes CO2 from the combustion of fossil fuels from the following sources:

-- Energetic sources (e.g. oil) - Non-energetic non-biotic sources (industry, agriculture, waste)

-International bunkers - estimation following (IPCC 2019); It is recommended that the accountant provides information about which estimation method has been used in a footnote.
+- Energetic sources (e.g. oil) - Non-energetic non-biotic sources (industry, agriculture, waste) - International bunkers estimation following (Eggleston et al. 2006); It is recommended that accountant provides information about which estimation method has been used in a footnote.